Eczema / Dermatitis

-Allergies often make eczema more severe and difficult to control.
+Allergies often make eczema / dermatitis more severe and difficult to control.

 Eczema (atopic dermatitis) is a recurring, non-infectious, inflammatory skin condition affecting one in three Australians at some stage throughout their lives.
 The condition is most common in people with a family history of an atopic disorder, including asthma or hay fever.